-A relatively harmless but by no means angelic misfit gets mistaken for a serial killer in “The Monster,” the first actor-director outing by Roberto Benigni since "Johnny Stecchino.”
+A relatively harmless but by no means angelic social misfit gets mistaken for a serial killer in “The Monster,” the first actor-director outing by leading Italian comedy star Roberto Benigni since his 1991 domestic record-breaker, “Johnny Stecchino.”
 Though the irreverent Tuscan rib-tickler’s work behind the cameras fails to match the heights of his onscreen presence, the laughs come thick and fast, guaranteeing colossal biz at home, and at least a modest assault on offshore markets.

 After the less-than-rapturous reception given his Hollywood excursion in Blake Edwards'”Son of the Pink Panther,” here Benigni ironically echoes Edwards’ work with Peter Sellers, showcasing his singular gifts as both physical comedian and crazed babbler.

 Benigni plays Loris, a shifty, sexually overwound petty shyster who’s not the least bit interested in getting along with his fellow residents in a gargantuan apartment block.
 At a party, he gets a tip-off about an easy conquest, but approaches the wrong woman.

 Attempting to apologize later for his groping hands, he makes matters worse with an out-of-control chainsaw.
 The terrified victim’s police report convinces head cop Frustalupi (Laurent Spielvogel) that Loris is “the Mozart of vice,” the violent sex killer he’s spent 12 years stalking.

 Hoping to surprise him in the act, Frustalupi and police shrink Taccone (Michel Blanc) tail Loris.
 The cleverly orchestrated, misconstrued circumstances they catch on film seemingly tag him as a depraved sex fiend who even strangles cats.
 Eager to pounce, the cops send in policewoman Jessica (Nicoletta Braschi) as bait.